dannyfranca/searxng/README.md

 ## 📄 License

+This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This configuration is provided as-is for personal use.
-SearXNG is licensed under AGPL-3.0.
+SearXNG itself is licensed under AGPL-3.0.